V3ntus/v3ntus.github.io/_posts/2024-01-24-atomos-reverse-engineer.md

 ATOMNJV.FW: TIM image, Pixel at (7,0) Size=1052x0
 ```

 `file` output looks useless (maybe).
-Did some research and the TIM image file format is used for PlayStation development.
+Did some research on the TIM image file format and apparently it's used for PlayStation development.
+That doesn't sound relevant.
 How about `binwalk`?
 Might get some more valuable info on the signatures found in the file.

 ```
 ventus@Ventus-PC:~/atomos$ binwalk ATOMNJV.FW